 • To apply for a stay in a European country other than the country of origin

 • To return to the institute of origin upon termination, so that the applicant's institution may also benefit from the broadened knowledge of the scientist

 Those supported through this call will be expected to acknowledge ESF support in publications resulting from the grantee's work in relation with the grant.

-The seventh call for long exchange visits is now open (deadline 25th June 2013)
+The eighth call for long exchange visits is now open (deadline 20th December 2013)

 Details of Past Longer Term Exchange Visit Calls